cloudmesh-project/cloudmesh.street/README.md

 	su - hadoop -c "spark-submit --master yarn --deploy-mode client --executor-memory 1g --driver-memory 2g --name signdetection --conf "spark.app.id=signdetection" /opencv_workspace/code/signdetectionbyspark.py /opencv_workspace/test_data/videos/ /opencv_workspace/output/"

 NOTE: You might run in to memory issues if you use m1.small flavors for cluster creation, since the  jobs need a minimum of medium flavor to run.
+For video, m1.large flavor is preferable for spark computing.
 ##### 3.6 Run the script transfer.sh to get the output from remote vms(cloud) to local machine for visual confirmation:

     . transfer.sh